 - Computer Science is recommended for those learners who have demonstrated a competance in programming and computational thinking and wanting to go on to study Computer Science GCSE.

 - ICT is recommended for those who may struggle with CS content but still wish to gain further competancy in a computer related course

 - Use the links below to see the KS3 course in more detail.

 - The course consists of a controlled assessment project and 2 exams.
 The course has recently changed and will be awarded 1-9.

-- Year 10 will develop the programming skills required for the NEA - Non Exam Assessment (20% of the course) in year 11 while learning theory for the Computational thinking, algorithms and programming exam which makes up a further 40% of the course
+- Year 10 will develop the programming skills required for the NEA - Non Exam Assessment in year 11 while learning theory for the Computational thinking, algorithms and programming exam which makes up 50% of the course

-Key Stage 5 (Edexcel exam board) This course has recently been updated to the new BTEC Level 3 National Extended Certificate in Information Technology.
+Level 3 BTEC IT (Edexcel exam board).
+This course has recently been updated to the new BTEC Level 3 National Extended Certificate in Information Technology.